plule/minimal-mistake-test/site/index.md

 files are not correctly rendered by this viewer.
 {: .notice--danger }

-You can see the whole process on this mod spotlight made by Blind: [How-to Video](https://www.youtube.com/watch?v=CDqMuBZsNH0).
+You can see the whole process on this mod spotlight made by Blind.

+{% include video id="CDqMuBZsNH0" provider="youtube" %}

 ## Features/Roadmap